YagyaMhjn/Healthcare-Capacity-Care-Load-Analytics/README.md

 ## Conclusion

-This project converts daily UAC operational data into a structured analytical framework for monitoring **care load, system pressure, pipeline balance, volatility, and sustained capacity stress**.
-The completed EDA establishes the analytical foundation for an interactive Streamlit dashboard intended to provide a consolidated view of system conditions and support data-driven operational planning.
+The analysis establishes a structured framework for monitoring **care load, system pressure, pipeline balance, volatility, and sustained capacity stress** across the UAC care system.

+The results show a substantial reduction in HHS care load between the earlier and later portions of the study period, while also identifying extended periods of elevated demand and measurable operational stress.
+These findings provide the analytical foundation for an interactive dashboard that can support monitoring, planning, and data-driven evaluation of system capacity.

 ## Disclaimer

 This project is an analytical and educational implementation based on the provided dataset and problem statement.
-The derived metrics and thresholds are analytical constructs for monitoring and should not be interpreted as official HHS capacity limits or policy thresholds.
+The derived metrics, thresholds, and stress classifications are analytical constructs developed for this project and should not be interpreted as official HHS capacity limits, policy thresholds, or operational directives.